This International Standard defines a Multimedia Content Description Interface, specifying a series of interfaces

 4 and 5 of ISO/IEC 15938 for efficient transport and storage.

 The decoding process within the ISO/IEC 15938 Terminal is normative.
 The rules mentioned provide guidance for

 the preparation and encoding of multimedia content descriptions without leading to a unique encoded

 This part of the MPEG-7 Standard is intended to be implemented in conjunction with other parts of the standard.
 In

-particular, MPEG-7 Part 4: Audio assumes knowledge of Part 2: Description Definition Language (DDL) in its
+particular, MPEG-7 Part 1: Systems assumes some knowledge of Part 2: Description Definition Language (DDL) in

-normative syntactic definitions of Descriptors and Description Schemes.
-This part of the standard also has
+its normative syntactic definitions of Descriptors and Description Schemes, as well as in the processing of schema

 MPEG-7 is an extensible standard.
-The method to extend the standard beyond the Description Schemes provided
+The standard method of extending the standard beyond the Description

-in the standard is to define new ones in the DDL, and to make those DSs available with the instantiated
+Schemes provided in the standard is to define new ones in the DDL, and to make those DSs as accessible as the

-descriptions.
+instantiated descriptions.
 Further details are available in Part 2.
-To avoid duplicate functionality with other parts of the standard,